-*Update 2017: The cards are plastic and can be inserted into Metro turnstiles.
+*Update: The cards change design periodically.
 Museums and other sites may operate differently.

 [Photo at left taken inside Metro tunnel, as subway train approaches.
 There are tv screens to watch while waiting, and digital boards that state when next train is coming.]